ChaiBapchya/books/README.md

 7. THE ONLY INVESTMENT GUIDE YOU’LL EVER NEED
 9. THE INTELLIGENT INVESTOR: THE DEFINITIVE BOOK ON VALUE INVESTING.
 A BOOK OF PRACTICAL COUNSEL (REVISED EDITION) (COLLINS BUSINESS ESSENTIALS)
 10. THE MILLIONAIRE REAL ESTATE INVESTOR
-11. 4 hour work week
 12 millionaire fast lane mj demarc
 13 made inamerica sam walton
 14. More money than god - sebastian mallaby
 15. the billionaire's apprentice - anita raghavan
 16. differentiate or die - survival in our era of killer competition
-17. cashflow quadrant
 1. Snowball by Warren Buffet
-1. Your money or your life - vicky robin
 1. cashing in on american dream - retire at 35 - By Paul Terhorst
 1. millionaire next door - By Thomas J. Stanley and William D. Danko
 1. “The Wealthy Barber” By David Chilton